Trishmcc/Fundamentals-of-Data-Analytics/README.md

 2. The server was using the wrong encoding

 Reponse.text means that the request library takes the response and turns it into some text using the coding standard that we had.
 The encoding is correct, however, the server is sending back the wrong encoding.
-The request library tryies to figure out the encoding from the data that it receives, ie resp._encoding which is ISO-8859-1  so this needs to be changed.
+The request library tries to figure out the encoding from the data that it receives, ie resp._encoding which is ISO-8859-1  so this needs to be changed.

 To fix this problem a variable was created called original coding, and the reponse encoding was changed from ISO-8859-1 to cp1252